dodiameer/reactive-vanillajs/README.md

 }
 ```

+- Typescript supported!
+The library is written in TS anyways so types are included for those who use it

 ## Missing features

 - React hooks: This library is framework-agnostic, so while I'd love to implement it and it's easy to do so, I'm leaving it out